vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/logs.md

     - Go Router access logs
     - Cloud controller events

-1. Loggregator is also used to stream TAS system metrics.
+1. Loggregator is also used to stream *Tanzu Application Service* system metrics.
     You can read more about the
     [architecture](https://docs.pivotal.io/application-service/2-7/loggregator/architecture.html#system-metrics-agents).

 ### Agnostic to downstream monitoring collection tools

-TAS does not perform the roles of log collection or analytics tools.
+*Tanzu Application Service* does not perform the roles of log collection or analytics tools.
 It supports the ability to configure "drains" to output to a log collection or analytics tool of your choice, such as